 Guidelines for Responsibly Collecting Ramps on Monongahela National Forest

-We encourage people who collect ramps in the national forest to follow these guidelines to ensure abundant ramps in the future:
+We encourage people who are taking advantage of these early spring-like conditions and already collecting ramps in the Forest to follow these guidelines to ensure abundant ramps in the future:

 - Collect ramps only in patches with more than 100 plants.

 - If you find a patch that has already been harvested, move on to another area.

 - When collecting ramps from a large clump, take only one-fifth of the plants.
 Leaving behind most of the plants will allow them to mature and go to seed, and the patch will recover faster.